BoCloud/folib/README_en.md

 FOLib releases a version approximately every quarter.
 - v3.00: Release date is August 1, 2025, and it is continuously updated;
-- v3.1: Some AI mcp-related functions will be released next;
+- v3.1: Some AI mcp-related functions will be released next; add support for the [cjpm package management tool of Cangjie language](https://gitcode.com/Cangjie/CangjieCommunity)

 FOLib product versions are divided into community edition and enterprise edition.
 For details, please refer to: [FOLib Product Version Comparison](https://folib.com/pricing)